 A duck race is an event where rubber ducks get thrown into a body of water and the purchaser of the first duck to cross the designated finish line wins a prize.
 Participants purchase as many rubber ducks as they wish ahead of the event.

-The Duck Race held in the Chicago River in 2020 had over 60,000 rubber ducks participate and the proceeds went to Special Olympics Illinois.
+The Duck Race held in the Chicago River in 2024 had over 100,000 rubber ducks participate and the proceeds (almost $400,000 raised!) went to Special Olympics Illinois.

 If your nonprofit has the resources, access to a local river, and government approval, a duck race is an event that you can easily scale up or down to raise money for your cause.
 The duck race can also easily be live-streamed.

-Learn more about starting a duck race fundraiser with Derby Ducks.
+Learn more about starting a derby duck fundraiser with GAME Fundraising.

 The mission of Catskill Animal Sanctuary is to promote animal welfare by providing a holistic set of solutions to tackle the problem of animal cruelty.
 Beyond caring for their animals and hosting tours of their sanctuary, they also have a wide array of resources to help people go vegan.